Your Complete Guide

 Education in Orillia.

-The main public secondary school in Orillia.
-Recently rebuilt as Twin Lakes Secondary with modern facilities including a pool, fitness centre, and updated tech labs.
+Main public secondary.
+Recently rebuilt with pool, fitness centre, updated tech labs.
 Grades 9–12.
-Strong athletics and arts programs.

-Several public elementary schools across the city, each serving different neighbourhoods.
-French immersion is available at select locations.
-Most are walkable from the neighbourhoods they serve.
+Several public elementary schools.
+French immersion at select locations.
+Most walkable from their neighbourhoods.

 Patrick Fogarty Catholic Secondary

-Catholic secondary school serving the broader Orillia area.
-Strong community involvement and extracurricular programs.
+Catholic secondary serving the broader area.
+Strong community involvement.
 Grades 9–12.

 Guardian Angels, Sacred Heart

-Catholic elementary options in different parts of the city.
+Catholic elementary options.
 Known for smaller class sizes and strong community connections.

 Georgian College — Barrie (30 min)